 The RTA was registered as a Civil Society Organization in line with the Civil Society Organization’s Act of Bhutan 2007 on June 13, 2011.

 The RTA is managed by a Board of Trustees under the leadership of Her Majesty Queen Mother Sangay Choden Wangchuck as the Chairperson.
-The other Board Members include Dr. Frederik Paulsen, Chairman, Ferring Pharmaceuticals; Dasho Penden Wangchuk, Former Cabinet Secretary, Royal Government of Bhutan; and Mrs. Krista Amason, President, Friends of the Royal Textile Academy of Bhutan, Washington DC.
+The other Board Members include Dr. Frederik Paulsen, Chairman, Ferring Pharmaceuticals; Dasho Karma W. Penjor, Secretary of Ministry of Information and Communications, Royal Government of Bhutan; Dasho Sonam Tobgay, Secretary of Ministry of Home and Cultural Affairs, Royal Government of Bhutan; and Mrs. Krista Amason, President, Friends of the Royal Textile Academy of Bhutan, Washington DC.
 The Executive Director of the RTA serves as the ex-officio member secretary to the Board.

-The Mission of the RTA is dedicated to educate, promote and preserve Bhutanese Textiles.
-It aims to create International Awareness and encourage international collaboration to promote mutually beneficial exhibits and educational programs.
+The Mission of the RTA is dedicated to preserve, promote and educate about Bhutanese Textiles.
+It aims to create awareness and encourage international collaboration to promote mutually beneficial exhibits and educational programs.

 The Objectives of the Royal Textile Academy are to:

 - Provide a National Centre for professional training in weaving, design and production of Bhutanese textiles;